tomit4/react-kata/README.md

 a REST API server on a local proxy. (e.g. API calls to `/services` will forward to `http://localhost:2000/services`)

-### Notes
+### Instructions & Notes

-- **Remember**: This is an exercise and do not need to follow as robust a process as a production application.
+- **Remember**: This is an exercise and you do not need to follow as robust a process as a production application.
 - This exercise uses [Functional React](https://reactjs.org/docs/hooks-intro.html) with hooks, so be prepared to demonstrate your knowledge.
-- The intent is to work through this together during the interview and should not be done ahead of time.
-- You are not expected to finish.
-The intent is to see how you work through problems given the constraints.
+- Please fork the repository to your own GitHub account before starting the project.
+  This will allow you to work on your own copy and track your progress.
+Be sure to push your code to your repo at least 24 hours before the interview, so it's available for review during the live session.
+- The goal is to work through the project independently before your interview session.
+Plan to spend 1-2 hours on it.
+Be prepared to discuss your code and decision-making process during the live interview.
+We will then spend additional time enhancing the project in a live-coding session during the technical interview.

 ## Installation & Setup